ram-rom/Final-Project/README.md

 2. Ram Rom CLI
 3. Project Workflow
 4. Run File
-5. Step by Step Instructions
+5. Step by Step Instructions (go here if you want to just run premade tests)
 6. Expected Results and Analysis